-There are also predicted apps at the bottom of the screen.
-You can also scroll left and right on the home key so that you can switch between apps.
+There are predicted apps at the bottom of the screen, plus, you can also scroll left and right on the home key so that you can switch between apps.

 The Notification cards have rounded corners, and separated by subtle lines.
 Similarly, the toggles in quick settings make it clearer when functions are switched on, and give simple status clues.
 For instance, connected to Bluetooth headphones, the Bluetooth tile will show the battery level as well as the name of that connected device.